The Shade Structure

 First, The PTO gives thanks for the money that it took to complete this project.
-Thanks to everyone who donated to the pledge drive this year.
-Thanks to Hillside parents and PTO’s in the past that started the Shade Structure Fund.
+Thanks to everyone who donated to the pledge drive.
+Thanks also to Hillside parents and PTO’s in the past that started the Shade Structure Fund.
 Finally, thanks to the Niskayuna Community Foundation who funded The Hillside PTO's grant application for $1000.
 The Niskayuna Community Foundation, funds programs, services, and scholarships to benefit our town.
 To learn more, click here.

-After the money comes the work...
-By all accounts this project started last year when Jacquie Gallo and Renae Semione were the PTO Co-Presidents and Stacy Rijssenbeek and Kristen Clemente were Co VP’s of Ways and Means.
+After the money came the work...
+By all accounts this project started the year before when Jacquie Gallo and Renae Semione were the PTO Co-Presidents and Stacy Rijssenbeek and Kristen Clemente were Co VP’s of Ways and Means.
 Thanks to those four women for deciding that the time had come to answer parent requests and plan and install the shade structure.

 Enter, Mark Meola, a parent who "just wanted a place to sit and watch his kids play" and who was willing to do something about it.
 The PTO thanks Mark for his leadership.
 Over the Summer and into the Fall, Mark led the committee of Tasha Ferguson, Jacquie Gallo, and Susan Polsinelli to select and oversee instillation of the structure.
 When it came time to pick amenities in the Spring, Kate Pacheco and Stacy Rijssenbeek joined the Committee to help make selections.
 Thanks to all the committee members for your hard work and dedication!

-Thanks to Paul Winters for volunteering his time to stain the Shade Structure and to Mark Esposito for creating a lovely rendering this Winter, so that Hillside families could see a preview of things to come.
+Thanks to Paul Winters for volunteering his time to stain the Shade Structure and to Mark Esposito for creating a lovely rendering during the winter, so that Hillside families could see a preview of things to come.

 The PTO thanks Dr. Fasciglione for being completely supportive and accessible and for all of her input and advice.
 Thanks to our Hillside maintenance staff- Donn Armstrong, Karen Lasher, and Brian Kent for support and advice.
 Finally, we are so grateful for the help that we got from the Niskayuna School District Facilities and Operations staff- Jim Dean, helped the project immensely in the fall, and in the Spring, Randy Loring and his team were amazingly responsive and supportive.
 They did site preparation, drainage, assembly, worked with concrete, poured stone, and quite simply did what it took to get it done for us!